knagadevara/dockerTomTom/cheatsNhacks/Swarm.md

 	- _--health-start-period_ - N amount of time given to he container at the start and become healthy.
 	- _--health-timeout_ - Command response wait time, to determine if the app is healthy.

-- There are multiple options for rollling back an update if the health check is failing or the container is failing to launch.
-Rollback will always go to the previous successfull image, but if that fails in some case the machanism **rolls-forward** if another rollback is executed it would
+-  If the 'service update' fails, There are multiple options for rolling back an update if the health check is failing or the container is failing to launch.
+Rollback will always go to the previous successfull image, but if that fails in some case and if another rollback is executed it would the machanism would **rolls-forward** releasing the present updated image.
+Below options can be used to have more controll on rollbacks

+		docker service update --rollback-order stop-first --rollback-parallelism 2  <app-name>

 	- _--rollback-delay_ - delay between task rollbacks (ms | s | m | h)
 	- _--rollback-failure-action_ - ( pause | continue )